 When you get to all the viewpoints and you still want to explore more scenic views you must carry on to hike towards Lana Bay.

-It is highly inclined 2 hours hike.
-You must take a local guide with you as there are very less sign boards.
-You don’t need to hike back to your hotels, from Lana Bay you can hire long tail boat and reach directly at Tonsai Village.
+It is a highly inclined 2 hours hike.
+You must take a local guide with you as there are very few signboards.
+You don’t need to hike back to your hotels, from Lana Bay you can hire long-tail boat and reach directly at Tonsai Village.

 Rantee Beach Viewpoint

 If you are a hiker, then you must hike to the Rantee beach.
 After coming back from the viewpoints, you can hike to this beach the very next day.
 It is on the other side of the hill.
-The best thing about Rantee Beach is that it has smaller beaches that you can cover, they are; Ao Tohko, Paknam and Bakao beach.
+The best thing about Rantee Beach is that it has smaller beaches (see the best beaches on Phi Phi island) that you can cover, they are; Ao Tohko, Paknam and Bakao beach.
 All these are side by side distant hike to 1 hour or 30 minutes.
 It is best that you take a local guide with you.
 The local guide can be requested by the hotel management or you could ask around.
 The local guide fee or charges can be bargained.
 It is best that you take lots of water when you hike towards the Rantee Beach.